 Sometimes the solutions are so blatant and simple they smack you in the face.
 Other times, though, a dream’s wisdom is not so easy to find, and we have to delve into what I call the second layer of a dream, in which we look at each part of the dream as representing a different part of ourselves.

 Using this approach, we can sometimes discover the solution in the dream by taking on the behavior of someone else who appears in the dream, and applying it in our waking-life situation.
 The solution, however, was hidden in the second layer of the dream, in which the other people embody different aspects of ourselves.
 Stay with me.

-The man I wanted to see is someone I consider a smart investor.
+The man I wanted to see is someone I consider to be a smart investor.
 I could not find him in the dream because I could not find the part of myself that is a smart investor.
 In my waking life, I was acting like the buffoon in the cowboy hat, because I was too emotional about the house and unable to think about it logically.
-Realistically, the house (like the man’s cowboy hat) was too big for my husband and myself, now that most of our children are out of the house.
+Realistically, the house (like the man’s cowboy hat) was too big for my husband and myself.
+By then only two of our daughters were still home with us, and one soon to leave.
 The dream gave me an answer to my dilemma when it showed me walking out of the room.
-Symbolically, I was walking away from the side of me that was stopping me from making the appropriate decision.
+Looking at the action I took in the dream, symbolically, I was walking away from the side of me that was stopping mysel from making the appropriate decision.
 I was also walking out of my home.
 We sold the house soon after, and have never regretted it.